neoncortex/bashed/README.md

 So, for example, instead of opening a file in ed, and typing a, followed by the text you want to add, and a single dot to end adding, you open a file using a command, eo, that will fill some variables, and alter some bash and tmux state, in a way that allows the file to be accessed as in a line text editor.

 From there, you can add text, using ea command, for example.
 The command arguments will be the text to be inserted.
-See the [how it works](#How-it-works:) section for an explanation of all commands available, and how to use them.
+See the [how to use it](#How-to-use-it:) section for an explanation of all commands available, and how to use them.

 # Dependencies:
 - ed;